This page contains information on the following. Click the link to jump to each topic:

 The newest order, GA-38, includes language that was previously included in order GA-36 [PDF] prohibiting local governments from requiring a person to wear a mask or face covering:

-No governmental entity, including a county, city, school district, public health authority, and no governmental official may require any person to wear a face covering;
+No governmental entity, including a county, city, school district, and public health authority, and no governmental official may require any person to wear a face covering or to mandate that another person wear a face covering;

 State living centers, government hospitals, TDCJ and TJJD facilities, and county and municipal jails can continue to use appropriate policies regarding masks.